 “One of the most creative community projects ever.” - The Atlantic

-Developed with support from the Black Rock Arts Foundation.
 February 2011 and beyond.
 41′ x 8′, Chalkboard paint, stencils, spray paint, chalk.
 New Orleans, LA.
-With permission and support from the property owner, residents of the block, the neighborhood association’s blight committee, the Historic District Landmarks Commission, the Arts Council, and the City Planning Commission.
-Installation assistance: Kristina Kassem, Alan Williams, Cory Klemmer, Anamaria Vizcaino, James Reeves, Alex Vialou, Earl Carlson, and Gary Hustwit.
+With permission from the property owner, residents of the block, the neighborhood association’s blight committee, the Historic District Landmarks Commission, the Arts Council, and the City Planning Commission.
+Installation assistance by Kristina Kassem, Alan Williams, Cory Klemmer, Anamaria Vizcaino, James Reeves, Alex Vialou, Earl Carlson, and Gary Hustwit.
 You have permission to use photos above for publicity of the project.